flakes/mirc_fish_10/README.md

 When using DH1080, please be aware that DH1080 does NOT protect you against sophisticated man- in-the-middle attacks where the attacker is able to read and modify your IRC data stream in real time.
-You can spot an attacker like that by using the Show key right-click menu entry, and comparing the key contents via an absolutely man-in-the-middle-proof channel, such as via telephone or a meeting in person.
+You can spot an attacker like that by using the "Show key" right-click menu entry, and comparing the key contents via an absolutely man-in-the-middle-proof channel, such as via telephone or a meeting in person.